 - Block cookies

-According to the Cookies Law all websites that use non-functional cookies must ask for your permission before storing them on your device.
-You either need to block cookies manually for the websites that asks you to accept them, or configure your browser to block any cookies attempting to reach your device.
+According to the Cookies Law, all websites that use non-functional cookies must ask for your permission before storing them on your device.
+You either need to block these cookies manually for the websites that asks you to accept them, or configure your browser to block any cookies attempting to reach your device.

 - Browser alert